Core Program

 Chloe Hansum holding Vernal pool fairy shrimp, an endangered freshwater shrimp species.
 Photo taken under Fish and Wildlife Service Permit TE799570-6.

 Curriculum development at Dordt is guided by a document titled "The Educational Framework of Dordt University."
-The program helps students understand what it means to have a Reformed worldview or Christian perspective on life.
-Students read and reflect on writings by John Calvin, Abraham Kuyper, and other Reformed thinkers.
+The program will help you understand what it means to have a Reformed worldview or Christian perspective on life.
+You will read and reflect on writings by John Calvin, Abraham Kuyper, and other Reformed thinkers, as well as contemporary Reformed thinkers.
+This will help you engage with what's happening in the world today.

 COURSES INCLUDE: